 - Minimum of 800-1200 words per article

-- Quality images that relate with the article content
+- Quality images that relate to the article content

 - An end “call to action” — where you can tell the visitor what to do next

 These are the major components to create quality content that all comes back to building a success blog, brand and business online — and NOT JUST A BLOG.